Frequently Asked Questions

 - Does every attorney receive ASLRP funding?

-- How do I use the component-specific qualifications listed in Appendix A?
+- How do I use the component-specific factors listed in Appendix A?

 - I am an Assistant US Attorney.
-Which “component-specific qualifications” apply to me?
+Which “component-specific factors” apply to me?

 - Participation in other loan repayment programs